 - A half-day pass

-My husband was once teased for using the throw-back long, slender K2 skis.
-Not only were they dated, these skis may no longer be the safest option.
+Reconsider using throwback, slender K2 skis.
+Not only are they dated, these skis may no longer be the safest option.
 Before racing to the resort, be sure to:

 - Service equipment